 We submitted an Investigational New Drug ("IND") application to the U.S. Food and Drug Administration (the "FDA") in December 2021 for CTX-009 and the FDA cleared our IND application in January 2022.
-All of our CTX-009 trials are being conducted in the United States under this IND.
+The following trials are being conducted in the United States under this IND.